h15200/notes/go.md

 - float32 float64
 - complex64 complex128 (square roots, imaginary nums)

+### 4 keywords to start a line

+1. const
+   - used in both package and function scope
+   - the most rare out of the 4. used for static data that doesn't change
+2. var
+   - used for package level variables
+   - used when the `:=` syntax within a function needs to be recast `var f mySpecificInt = 5` // will default to int otherwise
+3. func
+   - used to declare functions and methods in package scope if named
+   - if not named, also used to declare inner functions in function scope
+4. type
+   - used to declare all other data categories in package scope only
+   - includes all custom types backed by any concrete type

 ## strings are utf-8 encoded to include unicode characters

 - length of string is length of bytes!
 - unicode chars use multiple bytes

 ```

 s := "あ"
 fmt.Println(len(s)) // 3 since 3 bytes

 ```